Linaro/website/_posts/previous/2015-09-18-energy-aware-scheduling-eas-progress-update.md

 categories:
 - Blog
 date: 2015-09-18 19:01:52
-description: Arm and Linaro are jointly developing "Energy Aware Scheduling", a technique that improves power management on Linux by making it more central and easier to tune.
+description: Arm and Linaro are jointly developing Energy Aware Scheduling, a technique that improves power management on Linux by making it more central and easier to tune.
 See the latest update.
-excerpt: Arm and Linaro are jointly developing "Energy Aware Scheduling", a technique that improves power management on Linux by making it more central and easier to tune.
+excerpt: Arm and Linaro are jointly developing Energy Aware Scheduling, a technique that improves power management on Linux by making it more central and easier to tune.
 See the latest update.
 layout: post